-As its name indicates, the indefinite no contact rule calls for a complete elimination of all contact with your ex for a continuous period of time without break or exception.
+As its name indicates, the indefinite no contact rule calls for the complete elimination of all contact with your ex for a continuous period of time without a break or exception.

 Some relationship experts, including myself, believe that there is no fixed period for when a person may either become uncertain of their decision to break up or to fully accept and move on from a split.

 Even though it is unnecessary for me to say, I still think I should emphasize the uniqueness of people.